scaleway/terraform-provider-scaleway/docs/resources/rdb_user.md

 - `is_admin` - (Optional) Grant admin permissions to the Database User.

+- `region` - The Scaleway region this bucket resides in.

 ## Import

 Database User can be imported using `{region}/{instance_id}/{name}`, e.g.